The 12 best Australian native ferns for a home garden

 This species forms clumping rhizomes at soil level and mature plants naturally expand outward over time.
 When the centre of a clump becomes crowded or woody, division with a sharp gardening knife rejuvenates growth and improves airflow.

-5. Common Maidenhair Fern (Adiantum aethiopicum)
+5. Common maidenhair fern (Adiantum aethiopicum)

 Maidenhair prefers humus-rich soil, protection from hot afternoon sun and steady moisture.
 It struggles in dry, compacted ground.
-In the wild, Maidenhair maintains the humid microclimate at ground level that many insects, fungi and amphibians depend on.
+In the wild, it maintains the humid microclimate at ground level that many insects, fungi and amphibians depend on.

 Before planting, dig through compost and leaf mould to create a friable, moisture-retentive bed.
 Water gently with a fine rose to avoid disturbing shallow roots.
 Allowing it to dry out completely will cause fronds to collapse, though it can recover if roots remain viable.